 - Other consequences deemed appropriate

-If the decision-maker is required to make a recommendation for student expulsion or employee suspension, demotion or dismissal, such recommendation will be made to the appropriate College official after the time for appeal has expired.
-If the decision-maker recommends the respondent be expelled, suspended, demoted, or dismissed, during the time in which either party has to appeal, the respondent shall remain on suspension unless otherwise determined by the decision-maker.
+If the investigator or hearing officer finds student expulsion or dismissal is an appropriate sanction for a Respondent, but the investigator does not have authority to authorize such a sanction, the investigator or hearing officer will make a recommendation of the sanction to the appropriate College official after the time for appeal has expired.
+If the investigator or hearing officer recommends the Respondent be expelled, suspended, or dismissed, during the time in which either party has to appeal, the Respondent shall remain in their current status (allowed on campus or emergency removal) unless otherwise determined by the appropriate College official.

 Appeals

-After the decision-maker submits their determination of responsibility to the complainant and respondent, all parties are given an equal opportunity to appeal the determination.
+After the investigator submits their investigative report and written determination to the complainant and respondent, all parties are given an equal opportunity to appeal the determination.
 Appeals may be based only on these grounds:

 - Procedural irregularity that affected the outcome;